Poem in Place

 "Poem of the Forgotten" by the late John Haines was installed near the Northfork public use cabin in Chena River State Recreation Area.

-The Poems in Place project will again be seeking poems by Alaskans in 2013-2014 for installation in the Southwestern and Mat-Su/ Copper River park regions.
-Information about the new round of poetry submissions will be posted later this year at http://www.alaskacenterforthebook.org/id112.html.
+In March, 2014 the Poems in Place project issued a call for poems by Alaskans for installation in the Southwestern and Mat-Su/Copper Basin area park regions.
+For more information about the new round of poetry submissions go to: http://www.alaskacenterforthebook.org/.

 The Poems in Place project is supported by the Rasmuson Foundation, Alaska State Council on the Arts, the Alaska Humanities Forum, the Usibelli Foundation, the Alaska Poetry League, Alaska Center for the Book, and numerous generous individuals.